paperless-ngx/paperless-ngx/docs/usage_overview.rst

 #############################

 Once you've got Paperless setup, you need to start feeding documents into it.
-Currently, there are four options: the consumption directory, the dashboard, IMAP (email), and HTTP POST.

 When adding documents to paperless, it will perform the following operations on your documents: